AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Overview

-[a diagram representing mathematical or logical sets pictorially as circles or closed curves within an enclosing rectangle (the universal set), common elements of the sets being represented by intersections of the circles.]
+[a diagram representing mathematical or logical sets pictorially as circles or closed curves within an enclosing rectangle (the universal set), common circles of the sets being represented by intersections of the circles.]

+This article explains how to create a basic Venn diagram as well as configure settings that are specific to the type.
+You can also see the table below to get a brief overview of the Venn diagram's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>